Self-Employment Assistance Program (SEAP) frequently asked questions

 - Your unemployment Weekly Benefit Amount (WBA)

-Q. Will all SEAP training providers accept participants?
+Q. Will all SEAP training providers accept all participants?

 A. Some programs are not available to all applicants, as enrollment may be limited to low-income applicants.
 Therefore, you should review the specific eligibility requirements of the training provider to see if you qualify for its program.